Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 Stitch the pairs in each row together.

-If you followed the pressing instrucgtions, the SAs nest to make matching the seams easier, but you still may want to use a couple of pins.
-(I do—but choose what matches YOUR quilting style!)
+If you followed the pressing instructions, the SAs nest to make matching the seams easier, but you still may want to use a couple of pins.
+(I do—but choose what helps YOUR quilting workflow.)

 Press the SAs you just stitched in opposite directions.